foxglove/docs/docs/12-on-device-agents/2-manage-data.md

 ---
 title: Manage data
-description: Start processing data with your Foxglove Device Agent
+description: Start processing data with your Foxglove On-Device Agent
 ---

-Start processing data with your Foxglove Device Agent.
+Start processing data with your Foxglove On-Device Agent.

 ### Watch mode

-The Device Agent watches the directory supplied with the `--storage-root` command-line argument.
+The On-Device Agent watches the directory supplied with the `--storage-root` command-line argument.
 No further steps are needed for the agent to become aware of recordings on the device.

+### Manual mode

 ### Import to cloud